NordicESMhub/ctsm-docs/README.md

     module list

-Create your own branches before continuing, in ~/ctsm AND in ~ctsm/cime
+Create your own branches before continuing, in ~/ctsm AND in ~ctsm/cime.
+Do this for FATES or any other modules in addition.

     git branch <username_clm5.0.12>   # useful for remembering version git checkout  <username_clm5.0.12>